Major Capital Programmes

 Tomorrow’s NUH

 This is a once in a lifetime opportunity to re-imagine our main hospital sites, looking at how and where we deliver services so that they are more joined up and accessible.
 Through Tomorrow’s NUH, we will be better placed to respond to changing healthcare needs and take advantage of innovations in medicine and technology.
 Tomorrow’s NUH will put our hospitals at the forefront of healthcare research and innovation, and make our buildings both more efficient and greener.
-Funding for this programme is expected to come through in 2025, with delivery by the end of the decade.
 Find out more about Tomorrow’s NUH.

 National Rehabilitation Centre

 The National Rehabilitation Centre will be a new, purpose-built 70 bed NHS rehabilitation facility set in the grounds of the Stanford Hall Rehabilitation Estate near Loughborough, close to the existing Defence Medical Rehabilitation facility.
-Our current timeline is for the NRC to open to patients by the end of 2024.
+Our current timeline is for the construction of the NRC to be complete and the facility open to patients by mid-2025.
 Thanks to an academic partnership, led by the University of Nottingham and Loughborough University, the NRC will be truly unique in bringing research and innovation and education and training alongside clinical rehabilitation.
 Find out more about the National Rehabilitation Centre.

 Maternity and Neonatal Redesign Programme

-We have secured funding to expand our neonatal unit at the Queen’s Medical Centre from 17 to 38 cots.
-Our existing space was never designed for neonatal intensive care, and is very cramped.
-The lack of cots also means that women and their babies who should be looked after in Nottingham regularly have to be transferred to other hospitals further afield.
-Through this programme, we will create a much improved and more spacious environment which will provide more privacy for families whose babies are receiving neonatal care.
-Construction is set to start in September 2023, and should be completed by the end of 2024.
+Through the Maternity and Redesign Programme we are taking forward plans to expand our neonatal facilities at the Queen’s Medical Centre by the end of 2024.
+This will give us 21 more cots, taking the total number to 38, and will create a better working environment for staff and more space and privacy for families.
+The current lack of cots means that women and their babies who should be looked after in Nottingham regularly have to be transferred to other hospitals further afield.
+Construction is set to start in September 2023, and will be completed by the end of 2024.
 Find out more about the Maternity and Neonatal Redesign Programme, including current opportunities to join the team.